Organizational conflict: Conflict management

 A trained conflict resolver can begin with an economical intervention, such as getting group members to clarify and reaffirm shared goals.
 If necessary, they move through a systematic series of interventions, such as testing the members' ability and willingness to compromise; resorting to confrontation, enforced counseling, and/or termination as last resorts.

-Workplace conflict may include disputes between peers, supervisor-subordinate conflict or intergroup disputes.
+Workplace conflict may include disputes between peers, supervisor-subordinate conflict or inter-group disputes.
 When disputes are not dealt with in a timely manner, greater efforts may be needed to solve them.
-Party-Directed Mediation (PDM) is a mediation approach particularly suited for disputes between colleagues or peers, especially those based on deep-seated interpersonal conflict or multicultural or multiethnic ones.
+Party-Directed Mediation (PDM) is a mediation approach particularly suited for disputes between colleagues or peers, especially those based on deep-seated interpersonal conflict or multicultural or multi-ethnic ones.
 The mediator listens to each party separately in a pre-caucus or pre-mediation before ever bringing them into a joint session.
 Part of the pre-caucus also includes coaching and role plays.
 The idea is that the parties learn how to converse directly with their adversary in the joint session.
 Some unique challenges arise when disputes involve supervisors and subordinates.
 The Negotiated Performance Appraisal (NPA) is a tool for improving communication between supervisors and subordinates and is particularly useful as an alternate mediation model because it preserves the hierarchical power of supervisors while encouraging dialogue and dealing with differences in opinion.